ZETALAX CLISMA PHOSPHATE * 133ML

 Pregnancy and breastfeeding

-There are no adequate and well-controlled studies on the use of the medicine in pregnancy or breastfeeding.
-Therefore, the medicinal product should only be used in case of need, under the direct supervision of the doctor, after evaluating the expected benefit to the mother in relation to the possible risk to the fetus or infant.
+There are no adequate and well-controlled studies on the use of the drug in pregnancy or breastfeeding.
+Therefore, the medicine should only be used in case of need, under the direct supervision of the doctor, after evaluating the expected benefit to the mother in relation to the possible risk to the fetus or infant.